jonlpersson/ed-latimore/site/_posts/2022-02-09-the-7-benefits-of-having-a-rough-childhood.md

 This realization means that your money has a far lesser chance of destroying you when you get it.
 A lot of people get money and try to buy happiness but later realize, often when it's too late, that this is a trap.

 Forming relationships with people is the best thing you can do to be happy.
 Rapper Jadakiss once said, "I'd rather be broke together rich alone."
-This is a guy from the hood who understands his principle better than anyone.&nbsp;
+This is a guy from the hood who understands his principle better than anyone.

 ## To sum up the 7 benefits of a rough childhood…